netherphp/object/README.md

 * `{Class}::GetMethodsWithAttribute(string Name): array`

   The same as `FetchMethodsWithAttribute()` except using the inline cache mentioned above.
-Again this is the preferred way to get the method list from userspace.
+This is the preferred way to get the method list from userspace.